verlok/lazyload-es2015-webpack-test/README.md

 # lazyload-es2015-webpack-test

-LazyLoad in a WebPack build.
+Test usage of LazyLoad as es2015 module in a WebPack build.

 ## Installation